Oracle-Efficient Online Learning and Auction Design: Stochastic Adversaries and Universal Benchmarks

 \subsection{Implications for Online Optimal Auction Design}

 Consider the online optimal auction design problem for a single item and $n$ bidders.
-Suppose that the adversary who picks the valuation vectors $\vec v_1,\ldots,\vec v_T$, is Markovian and that the stationary distribution $F$ of the chain is independent across players, i.e., the stationary distribution is a product distribution $F=F_1\times\ldots\times F_n$.

-Then we know that the optimal auction for this setting is what is known as Myerson's auction \cite{Myerson1981}, which translates the players' values based on some monotone function $\phi$, known as the ironed virtual value function and then allocates the item to the bidder with the highest virtual value, charging payments so that the mechanism is dominant-strategy truthful.
+Suppose that the adversary who picks the valuation profiles $\vec v_1,\ldots,\vec v_T$ is Markovian and that the stationary distribution $F$ of the chain is independent across players, i.e., the stationary distribution is a product distribution $F=F_1\times\dotsb\times F_n$.
+Then we know that the optimal auction for this setting is \emph{Myerson's (optimal) auction} \cite{Myerson1981}, which translates the players' values based on some monotone function $\phi$, known as the \emph{ironed virtual value function}, and then allocates the item to the bidder with the highest virtual value, charging payments so that the mechanism is dominant-strategy truthful.
+In this section, we use the Generalized FTPL algorithm to compete with Myerson's optimal auction in this Markovian environment.
+This extends the prior work that only gave such guarantees for the i.i.d.\ setting.\footnote{If we know ahead of the time that the stationary distribution is symmetric across bidders, i.e., $F_1=F_2=\cdots=F_n$, then the optimal auction is a second-price auction with a reserve.
+In that case, we can appeal to \Thm{I} to obtain a better regret bound than those presented in this section.}

-A recent result of \citet{morgenstern2015pseudo} shows that level auctions approximate Myerson's auction in terms of revenue.
-In particular, if distributions $F_i$ are bounded in $[1,H]$, then the class of $s$-level auctions with $s=\Omega(\frac{1}{\epsilon}+\log_{1+\epsilon}H)$, where the thresholds can be any real numbers, achieves expected revenue at least $(1 - \epsilon)$ of the expected optimal revenue of Myerson's auction.
-Analogously to these results, we prove and use an additive approximation result using thresholds that are in the discretized set $\mathcal{S}_{s,m}$ (defined in Section~\ref{sec:level}), rather than the multiplicative guarantees of \citet{morgenstern2015pseudo} that can use any real numbers as thresholds.
-We use a discretization level $m = \Theta\left( \frac{1}{\epsilon^2} \right)$ and number of levels $s = \Theta\left(\frac 1\epsilon \right)$, to prove that
+A natural approach for approximating the overall optimal auction in a Markovian environment is through level auctions.
+As discussed in Section~\ref{sec:level}, \citet{morgenstern2015pseudo} show that level auctions with repeated thresholds and arbitrarily fine discretization approximate Myerson's optimal auction in terms of revenue.
+In more detail, when distributions $F_i$ are bounded in $[1,H]$, the class of auctions $\mathcal{R}_{s, \infty}$ with $s=\Omega\Parens{\frac1\epsilon+\log_{1+\epsilon}H}$ achieves expected revenue of at least a factor of $(1 - \epsilon)$ of the expected optimal revenue of Myerson's auction.
+Since the runtime and regret of our Generalized FTPL algorithm for the class of auctions $\mathcal{R}_{s, m}$ scale with the discretization level $m$, we require $m$ to be finite.
+Therefore, we cannot use this characterization of \citet{morgenstern2015pseudo} directly.
+Analogously to these results, we prove and use an additive approximation guarantee for the class of discretized level auctions $\mathcal{R}_{n/\epsilon, 1/\epsilon}$, showing that